 Why is Hypertension a Concern?

 There are many potential consequences to leaving hypertension untreated.
 I already mentioned the one many fear most: stroke.
-Hypertension is also associated with vascular dementia, aneurysms (ballooning of the arteries, which can then rupture), heart attacks, kidney failure leading to dialysis, erectile dysfunction, and congestive heart failure.
+Hypertension is also associated with vascular dementia, aneurysms (ballooning of the arteries, which can then rupture), heart attacks, kidney failure leading to dialysis, dysfunction, and congestive heart failure.
 Unfortunately, unless your blood pressure is extremely high, you can’t feel it (though some insist otherwise).
 Consequently, people aren’t aware of how high their blood pressure is… until they are, and then, it’s too late.

 What Factors Cause Hypertension?